Jolak5/kanban-copy/todo-list/tests_2.md

     - a function for updating an item's 'completed' status
     - a function for updating an item's index value upon drag/drop actions
     - the "Clear all completed" function
-- Use the storage object you have already created to mock the *localStorage* updates
+- Use the mock storage object you have created in Part 1 of this project to mock the *localStorage* updates
 - Mock the HTML elements to test DOM manipulation functions
 - Make sure you group your tests using the `description()` method

+### Optional requirements

 - Check the *test coverage*.
 You should aim at covering 100% of your code